 How To Play: Divide kids into pairs or teams.
 Give each team a bowl full of cotton wool balls plus an empty bowl and a spoon.
 Blindfold a member of each team and on the word "GO" they have to see how many balls they can transfer from one bowl to the other within 30 seconds.
 It is very funny to watch because the cotton wool balls are so light that they are not sure if they are picking any up or not.

 Equipment : Bowling pins or empty plastic fizz bottle, alien clip art pictures, colured markers, scotch tape, rubber balls

 How To Play: Have the kids create their own alien bowling pin by coloring in some alien clip art pictures.
 Stick the finished aliens to the bowling pins or plastic bottles and then partially fill each bottle with sand in order to weigh them down a bit.
 Line them up and have the kids roll alien rocks (rubber balls) at the pins to see how many they can knock down.

 Equipment : Paper and paint or colored markers, blindfold, sticky tape

 How To Play: In advance, create a poster with several planets and stars on it (including the moon) and make some paper astronauts (one for each player).
 Blindfold each player in turn and give them an astronaut to see if they can place their astronaut on the moon.
 Whoever 'lands' their astronaut on the moon is the winner.

 Equipment : Space hoppers (one for each team), obstacle course

-How To Play: I remember space hoppers so well and I just loved them so this is one of my favorite space party games.
-Set up an obstacle course outside.
-Split the kids into teams and have them take turns hopping round the course and then back to the start line.
+How To Play: Set up an obstacle course outside.
+Split the kids into teams and have them take turns hopping around the course and then back to the start line.
 Then the next team member goes.
 The first team to have each member complete the course is the winner.